From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Please answer all of the following questions for review.

-1. Explain the disease and moral models of drug addiction.
+1. Explain the difference between physical and psychological addiction.

-2. What are the Epicurean and Stoic arguments regarding drug use?
+2. What is the modified Stoic view of drug use?

-6. What are the criticisms of the three conservative arguments against drug use?
+9. What are the three conservative arguments against drug use?

-7. What are the criticisms of the three liberal arguments in favor of drug use?
+10. What are the three liberal arguments in favor of drug use?

 QUESTIONS FOR ANALYSIS